American–Japanese–Korean trilateral pact

 The American–Japanese–Korean trilateral pact or Camp David Principles is a security pact between Japan, South Korea, and the United States which was announced on August 18, 2023, at Camp David in the United States.
 The pact commits the three countries to a set of agreements and is one of the U.S.-led international security alliances, including Quad Plus and AUKUS.

 Background

 Japan–South Korea relations

 From 1910 to 1945, Korea was ruled by the Empire of Japan.
 Under Japanese rule, Korean women—primarily from South Korea—were forced into sexual slavery by the Imperial Japanese Army.
 Japan's rule of Korea has strained relations between the two countries.
 With the incoming administrations of South Korean president Yoon Suk Yeol and Japanese prime minister Fumio Kishida, both countries made significant amends.
 In March 2023, Yoon ended the South Korean government's requests to Japanese companies to pay Korean laborers enslaved during World War II.
 South Korea and Japan have supported Ukraine during the Russian invasion of Ukraine as China and Russia have furthered their relations.

+The contemporary security relationship between South Korea and Japan demonstrates structural parallels to historical grievances, such as the colonial legacy and territorial disputes concerning Dokdo/Takeshima.
+These issues bear a resemblance to the residual tensions and ideological disparities observed later Russo-French Rapprochement of 1894.
+Both nations have engaged in limited security agreements, notably through mechanisms like the Annual Security Consultations and the General Security of Military Information Agreement (GSOMIA), primarily concentrating on intelligence sharing rather than the establishment of a comprehensive mutual defense pact.